frenck/awesome-home-assistant/README.md

 Awesome Home Assistant is a curated list of awesome [Home Assistant](https://www.home-assistant.io) resources.
-Additional software, tutorials, custom components, Hassio add-ons, custom Lovelace panels, cookbooks, example setups, and much more.
+Additional software, tutorials, custom integration, add-ons, custom Lovelace cards & plugins, cookbooks, example setups, and much more.

 The list is divided into categories.
 The links in those categories do not have pre-established order; the order is for contribution.
 If you want to contribute,